 Preparing for Discharge

 All parents want to know when their babies can go home.
 Some babies go home a few weeks after their due date, some go home around their due date, and some go home a bit before.
 Many are transferred from their birth hospital to a community hospital before going home.
 Generally speaking the earlier the baby, the longer the hospital stay.
-Babies are ready to go home when their breathing is stable (no spells for a week), they are feeding by breast or bottle well, they are gaining weight reliably, they have passed a car seat test, and they have no pressing clinical issues that need monitoring at a hospital.
+Babies are ready to go home when their breathing is stable, they are feeding by breast or bottle well, they are gaining weight reliably, and they have no pressing clinical issues that need monitoring at a hospital.

 Most units have a discharge planner or staff member who will meet with you before your baby is ready to go home to discuss with you the steps that are involved.
 The days before discharge can be emotionally challenging.
 One moment you are excited, the next you are worried.
 You can’t wait to be back home, but you may be nervous about losing the support you’ve had in the hospital.
 If you do feel this way, you’re not alone; many parents find discharge day to be bittersweet (though mostly sweet).